Optimal Dual-Polarized Planar Arrays for Massive Capacity Over Point-to-Point MIMO Channels: System Model

 leaks into the opposite polarization, either at the transmitter or at the receiver.
 Note that the sum of \eqref{eq:polarization1} and \eqref{eq:polarization2} equals $1$.
 Thus, the total signal power is maintained irrespective of the value of $\gamma$.
 For brevity, we define

 to generalize the dual-polarized channel matrix in \eqref{eq:H_d_def} as

 which is the MIMO channel that will be analyzed in the remainder of this paper.
-The matrix $\mathbf{K}$ characterizes the imperfect XPD.
-Since the Frobenius norm of a Kronecker product is the product of the Frobenius norms, it follows that the channel matrix in \eqref{eq:H_d_def_kappa} has a squared norm of
+The matrix $\mathbf{K}$ characterizes the imperfect XPD.\footnote{The Kronecker product in (\ref{eq:H_d_def_kappa}) is obtained since we assume uniform XPD values across all antennas.
+If multiple antenna types are available to the array designer, it is logical to only use the one with the minimal XPD.
+However, in the hypothetical situation where antennas with varying XPD values are used, (\ref{eq:H_d_def_kappa}) does not hold and the optimal spacing will likely be slightly different.} Since the Frobenius norm of a Kronecker product is the product of the Frobenius norms, it follows that the channel matrix in \eqref{eq:H_d_def_kappa} has a squared norm of

 This value is independent of the XPD in $\mathbf{K}$ and the phase-shifts of the individual elements in $\mathbf{H}_{\rm u}$ \cite{Liu2007}.
 Nevertheless, the MIMO channel capacity strongly depends on these parameters, because they determine how the value of $\| \mathbf{H}_{\rm d} \|_{\rm F}^2$ is divided between the eigenvalues of $\mathbf{H}_{\rm d}^{\Htran}\mathbf{H}_{\rm d}$ \cite{Telatar1999a} (or equivalently, the singular values of $\mathbf{H}_{\rm d}$).
 By using the conjugate transpose and distributive properties of the Kronecker product, we obtain